DanMorriss/music-theory-quiz/README.md

 - Display "next level unlocked" when you get 10 questions right.
 - fix display next level after level completed.
 - Add game sounds.
+- Add id of congratulations-container to the container to display it once 10 questions has been answered cirrectly.